VisualComposer/builder/readme.txt

 8. Create any layouts fast and easy - Visual Composer is a pixel-perfect layout builder that helps to structure content the way you want it.

 == Changelog ==

+= 31.0 =
+*Release Date - 2020-11-17*
+#### Free:
+- New: A tutorial template has been added for beginners to learn Visual Composer
+- New: Add Element and Add Template windows are merged into one window for a cleaner and better user interface
+- New: Element grouping in Add Element window introduced
+- New: Most Used elements section in Add Element window introduced
+- New: Help Icons are added to the Visual Composer interface for a quick reference
+- New: Editor help screen has been added for the first-time users to help to understand the user interface
+- New: Option to share anonymous plugin usage statistics for the plugin improvement has been introduced
+- Update: License activation and getting started flow has been updated for a better user experience
+- Update: Row Layout is the first section in the Row edit window for a better user experience
+- Update: Google Fonts library has been updated to include all the latest font families
+- Update: Column resizing control interface has been improved
+- Update: The license tab is always available for all users in Visual Composer Dashboard
+- Update:  Blank page wizard has been removed when creating a new page or post for a quicker start
+- Update:  Theme layout is made as default layout when creating a new page or post
+- Update: Navigation bar icons are displayed properly on smaller devices
+- Update: All free elements are available in Visual Composer Hub
+- Update: Plugin titles and descriptions adjusted for a better interface understanding
+- Update: Visual Composer Hub button URLs and titles updated for a better user interface
+- Fix: Editing page with 3rd party scripts included works properly
+- Fix: Insights title analysis works properly
+- Fix: Insights alt tag analysis works properly
+- Fix: Divider element works properly in Twenty Twenty theme
+- Fix: Add Media option works properly
+- Fix: Delete button in the Tree View mode works properly
+- Fix: Images are displayed properly on retina displays
+- Fix: Color picker shows the default value
+- Fix: .entry-content is not overwritten by WordPress themes
+- Fix: Scroll to element option works properly when editing element in the Tree View
+- Fix: Scroll to element and template option works properly when adding a new element or template
+- Fix: Replace element option is available for nested elements
+- Fix: Visual Composer Dashboard works properly on Safari

+#### Premium:
+- New: Option to quickly access WordPress menu management has been added to the menu source dropdown
+- New: A placeholder for menu elements has been introduced
+- New: Compatibility with Ajax Search Pro added for the Archive page editor
+- New: Compatibility with Woo Discount Rules added
+- Update: Performance improvements for pageable container elements
+- Update: Giphy tab is available in Media Library for all gif elements and TinyMCE
+- Fix: Ninja Forms element works properly
+- Fix: DynamicWPQuery pagination for post grids works properly
+- Fix: Element presets work properly
+- Fix: Template export and import option works properly
+- Fix: Inner elements work properly within the param group
+- Fix: Row margins works properly in header and footer editor
+- Fix: Dropdowns with dynamic values work properly
+- Fix: Sandwich menu works properly in the Basic menu element
+- Fix: Menu elements are displayed properly within templates
+- Fix: Imported templates do not generate warnings
+- Fix: Phone Mockup element works properly in Twenty Twenty theme
+- Fix: ACF image field works properly when added as a background image

 = 30.1 =
 *Release Date - 2020-09-16*